qintarra/JavaScript/README.md

 1. Create a function that will return the sum of 2 numbers passed to this function and will write it to the console.
 2. Create a function that returns the square of the passed number to the console.
+3. Create a function.
+The input will take 3 parameters (name, surname, middle_name).
+Return JSON